Next Start

 When was the last time you checked your transmission fluid?
 If you answered “never,” don’t worry – you’re like most drivers!

-Keep reading to learn more about why transmission fluid matters and how to understand transmission fluid color.
+Keep reading to learn more about why transmission fluid matters, what color should transmission fluid be and how to understand transmission fluid color.

-Transmission fluid is a viscous fluid formed from chemical reactions or crude oil and reshaped hydrocarbons, depending on whether the transmission is automatic or manual.
+Transmission fluid is formed from chemical reactions or crude oil and reshaped hydrocarbons, depending on whether the transmission is automatic or manual.

 The fluid travels through a vehicle’s transmission to lubricate and protect the internal components from wear and tear.
 It also prevents overheating by cooling the transmission as it circulates.

-Transmission fluid’s primary purpose is to ensure vehicles can effortlessly shift into and engage a gear.
-It maintains the transmission's inner elements, allowing them to provide just the right amount of power for the driven speed.
+Transmission fluid’s primary purpose is to ensure vehicles can effortlessly shift into and engage gears.
+It maintains the transmission’s inner elements, allowing it to provide just the right amount of power for the driven speed.

 The Importance of Healthy Transmission Fluid